jaegertracing/jaeger/docs/deployment.md

 # Deployment

-*This section is under construction*
+*This section is under construction.*

 We will soon provide Docker images for individual Jaeger components, as well as orchestration configurations, for example to run them on Kubernetes.